 This means that users running the standalone

 puppet master application or Passenger-based puppetmasters should start evaluating Puppet Server during the 4.x series so you’re ready for Puppet 5.
-Most sites which have migrated so far work fine under Puppet Server, but if you are doing custom work at the Apache/Nginx or Rack layers at your site, which aren’t covered by the existing documentation, please file a bug in the SERVER project in Puppet Labs’ JIRA describing your setup.
-Under the hood, Puppet Server uses the Jetty web server which is highly configurable and can probably do what you need with a little coaxing.
+Most sites which have migrated so far work fine under Puppet Server, but if you are doing custom work at the Apache/Nginx or Rack layers at your site that aren’t covered by the documentation, please file a bug in the SERVER project in Puppet Labs’ JIRA describing your configuration.
+Puppet Server uses the Jetty web server, which is highly configurable and can probably do what you need with a little coaxing.